“Acceptance makes an incredible fertile soil for the seeds of change.”Steve Maraboli

-Couples can learn ways to increase feelings of fondness, attraction, and respect.
+Couples can learn ways to change communication patterns to facilitate feelings of fondness, attraction, and respect.
 Couples therapy may also be an opportunity to gain insight into relational wounds from previous relationships that are being reenacted in current relationships.
 This insight can help with learning how to accept and live with differences in the context of a healthy relationship.

 Prolonged Exposure Therapy for PTSD

 Prolonged Exposure therapy (PE) is a specific cognitive-behavioral therapy for chronic posttraumatic stress disorder.
 It is designed to reduce trauma-related avoidance and help individuals overcome their fears and build resilience.

 PE can be helpful for individuals who have experienced various types of trauma including combat, sexual assault, violent physical assault, accidents, natural disasters, and other life threatening events.
 In general, PE is most effective for those who have a memory of the specific traumatic event(s).

 My approach to assessment is comprehensive, scientifically driven, and adherent to the best-practice standards.
 I specialize in the following: